 Can You Use Starlink Satellite Internet on a Moving Vehicle or Boat?

-Starlink’s official stance is that mobile use is not supported and will void any warranty, but that’s not stopping people (including me) from doing it anyway.
+Starlink’s official stance is that mobile use for the rectangular dish is not supported and will void any warranty, but that’s not stopping people (including me) from doing it anyway.

-I have seen some reports in the Facebook group Starlink on Boats that people are having some success in marinas, at anchor and even underway.
+I have seen some reports in the Facebook group Starlink on Boats that people are having success in marinas, at anchor and even underway.
+Recently, in 2023, some sailors reported their Starlink working across the entire Pacific Ocean, all the way to the South Pacific Islands.
 So far, we’ve had success at anchor and in a marina, but have not tried using it underway as we don’t have a permanent mounting system yet.

 Also, I have seen a couple of posts where RVers have had success using Starlink while driving, and I saw at least one post when someone used it while sailing.
 But there hasn’t been enough data to know if it will work when in motion.